appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/navigate-to.md

 <dd>

 Query parameters passed via the URL.
-Used to share information with destination page.
+Used to share information with the destination page.

 </dd>